‘General Hospital’ Spoilers: Anna And Valentin Gets Closer, Jake’s Paternity In Question

 General Hospital spoilers have been teasing a lot of resurrections leading up to the May sweeps.
-Aside from having some characters back in the soap, it appears that PC couples are going to experience some change of heart.
+Aside from having some characters back on the soap, it appears that PC couples are going to experience some change of heart.
 It’s no secret that a lot of couples are under stress due to the recent happenings in General Hospital.

-Carly (Laura Wright) and Sonny Corinthos (Maurice Benard) are planning to call their marriage quits and then there’s Valentin (James Patrick Stuart) and Nina who are always on the edge thanks to Anna Devane (Fiona Hughes).
+Carly (Laura Wright) and Sonny Corinthos (Maurice Benard) are planning to call their marriage quits, and then there’s Valentin (James Patrick Stuart) and Nina who are always on the edge thanks to Anna Devane (Fiona Hughes).
 Aside from the couples breaking up, Franco (Roger Howarth) will learn something which will push him to be back in Jake’s (Hudson West) life even if Jason disapproves.

 Couple Trouble

-General Hospital rumors on Carly and Sonny’s have been swirling on the fate of the Corinthos couple.
-It has been a vicious cycle of one betrayal after another between the two and it is not surprising why their marriage might end up over soon.
-Nelle Hayes (Chloe Lanier) is to blame for the current mess but it seems like it’s not just about what she did.
+General Hospital rumors for Carly and Sonny have been swirling on the fate of the Corinthos couple.
+It has been a vicious cycle of one betrayal after another between the two, and it is not surprising why their marriage might end up over soon.
+Nelle Hayes (Chloe Lanier) is to blame for the current mess, but it seems like it’s not just about what she did.
 In moments of weakness, Carly has been tempted to lean on her former husband Jax for support.

-Sonny will hear out Nelle’s confession that he was drugged which is why he had no recollection of what they did.
+Sonny will hear out Nelle’s confession that he was drugged, which is why he had no recollection of what they did.
 General Hospital spoilers suggest he is going to rush to Carly is in an effort to save their marriage.
-His timing for delivering the happy news is a bad one and spoilers tease he will see Carly and Jax together.
-Seeing the two make out would enrage Sonny and he might try to cause trouble between the two.
+His timing for delivering the happy news is a bad one, and spoilers tease he will see Carly and Jax together.
+Seeing the two make out would enrage Sonny, and he might try to cause trouble between the two.

 STARTING NOW… Sonny comes face-to-face w/ the one person who he can't intimidate.
 Don't miss the confrontation; tune into #GH on ABC! pic.twitter.com/Cxm9RE9FyD